 15. The Weeknd’s “Blinding Lights” was the most streamed track on Spotify in 2020, with over 1 billion plays.

 Moreover, it speaks volumes about the popularity and significance of this song that was released on November 29th, 2019, and in one year, it managed to win the ‘ears’ of so many people worldwide.
 The Weeknd is also one of the industry’s most-streamed artists, with many more hits, like “Can’t Feel My Face.”

 16. Live streaming statistics show that at the end of 2020, 24% of music consumers had watched a live-streamed performance in the prior two weeks.

 In addition to that, another 40% said they were planning to do so in the following two weeks.
 Similarly, 28% would gladly pay to watch livestream concerts.
 In the US, for example, during the first lockdown, 19% of the population watched live streaming.
 Moreover, 25% pointed out they would probably do the same too.
 Therefore, the COVID-19 pandemic has only set off a new type of consumer behavior, causing interest in virtual concerts to grow in general.
 Some reports even prove that users would continue to enjoy virtual concerts ever after the quarantine is over.

 17. During the lockdown in 2020, the viewership of video streaming services increased by 10%.

 COVID-19 pandemic has entrapped over a quarter of the global population in a lockdown.
 The logical outcome was the rise of streaming services and increased usage of VPNs for streaming.
 While at home, many of these people chose online streaming to escape boredom and find entertainment.
 The viewership not only increased, but this was a drastic jump up for many platforms, including Amazon Prime Video, YouTube, Netflix, Disney+.
-For reference, Netflix registered 50% more first-timers on their app in Italy and over 30% in Spain.

 (Grand View Research)